 - Nothing works everywhere and a lot of things work somewhere!
-Context matters configured in time and space in the causation of crime and insecurity.
+Context matters configured in time and space - in the causation of crime and insecurity.
 Crime prevention and urban security problems are complex and informed by a tangle of interacting causes and interdependencies, which differ across problems and contexts. - There has been a tendency to search for universal solutions under the banner of 'what works' which has drawn attention away from the situated and contextualised features of local places.
 And simultaneously with little regard to which groups of people benefit from particular interventions or design features in a particular place/situation at a specific time.

 'Preventive interventions have to be intelligently customised to problem and context; success stories cannot simply be copied cookbook-fashion.
-Intelligent replication will always involve some degree of innovation, trial, feedback and adjustment, whether minor or major.
-This in turn places requirements on the kind and format of knowledge that security practitioners possess, and the institutional context of implementation.'
+Intelligent replication requires a process that customises action to problem and context.
+In this respect, replication will always involve some degree of innovation, trial, feedback and adjustment, whether minor or major.
+This in turn paces requirements on the kind and format of knowledge that security practitioners possess, and the institutional context of implementation.'